jqyDee/rechnungsprogramm/README.md

 # Rechnungsprogramm

 ## Description
-Rechnungsporgramm to write HP and KG invoices.
+Rechnungsprogramm to write HP and KG invoices.

 run setup.py to install requirements and install necessary components.